knative/docs/docs/eventing/getting-started.md

    hello-display     1/1     1            1           26s
    goodbye-display   1/1     1            1           16s
    ```
-   The number of replicas in the **READY** column should match the number of
-   replicas in the **AVAILABLE** column, which might take a few minutes.
-If
+   The number of replicas in the **READY** column should match the number of replicas in the **AVAILABLE** column, which might take a few minutes.
-   after two minutes the numbers do not match, see the
-   [Debugging Guide](./debugging/README.md) to troubleshoot the issue.
+   If the numbers do not match, see the [Debugging Guide](./debugging/README.md) to troubleshoot the issue.

 ## Creating triggers